Tucchhaa/3d-canvas/README.md

 1. Lights
 2. Shadow projections
 3. Loading .obj models for rendering them
+4. We need more advanced ZSort.
+Some times polygons are drawed in the wrong order.

 ### Refactoring:
 1. refactor rotation method
 2. we should recognize if vertex is on the screen before projecting it (+optimization)
+3. Use requestAnimationFrame instead of intervals

 ### Bonus functionality:
 1. physics